Ari Horesh's profile picture on EnterMedSchool

 Our website provides specific guidelines and strategies to help you prepare for the logical reasoning section of the IMAT.
 Our free study materials include practice questions and expert advice to help you improve your logical reasoning skills and boost your chances of success on the exam.

-It’s important to remember that the IMAT is not just a test of knowledge but also a test of your ability to think critically and solve problems.
+It’s important to remember that the IMAT is not just a test of knowledge but also your ability to think critically and solve problems.
 By practicing logical reasoning and problem-solving skills, you’ll improve your chances of success on the exam and develop valuable skills that will serve you well throughout your medical career.

 IMAT Critical Thinking Topic List